ronan-morris/DE10-QC/readme.md

+# Update: Spring 2025
+Since we have been given the DE10s with the default program already flashed and functionality checked, all that needs to be done is to flash them with the safe script.
+This can easily be done for multiple DE10s with the program_many batch script, selecting safe.pof.

 DE10_Lite QC workflow

 All programming can also be done manually using the Quartus Programmer, but I will provide instructions assuming the use of the Powershell script